12th August, 2.30pm.

 FRANZ SCHUBERT (1797-1828), Symphony No. 8 in B Minor, D.759 (Unfinished)

 2. Andante con moto

-Schubert’s famous “unfinished” symphony was first an “overlooked” symphony.
-Schubert gifted the score of the two completed movements to a musical colleague in 1822.
-It was almost forty years later in 1860, long after Schubert's death, that the then owner rediscovered the score and approached the conductor Johann von Herbeck with assurances of a “treasure” on par “with any of Beethoven’s”.
-After another five years, Schubert’s “Unfinished” Symphony had its premiere in 1865.
+Schubert’s famous “unfinished” symphony has a very odd history.
+For unknown reasons, Schubert gifted the score of the two completed movements to a musical colleague in 1822.
+It was then completely lost sight of.
+Only some forty years later in 1860, long after Schubert's death, did the then owner rediscover the score.
+He approached the conductor Johann von Herbeck with assurances of a “treasure” on a par “with any of Beethoven’s”.
+Even so, it took another five years before Schubert’s “Unfinished” Symphony had its premiere in 1865.

 As Brian Newbould, a specialist on the Schubert symphonies, has put it, this work is not so much an unfinished symphony as a "finished half-symphony".
 In it the composer explores new possibilities for the symphonic form.
 Instead of the firm statement that classical and early romantic symphonies so often start with, this symphony opens with a pianissimo murmuring in cellos and basses.
-While the first movement is based on the song-like statements typical of Schubert it soon breaks this pattern when the second theme is suddenly interrupted.
+While the first movement is based on the song-like statements typical of Schubert, it soon breaks this pattern when the second theme is suddenly interrupted.
 The second movement, in E major, contrasts a peaceful, ethereal melody with a second, more majestic theme featuring trumpets, trombones, and timpani.
-A second melody with a dramatic dimension of its own is soon introduced.
 These sharp contrasts persist through the movement.